 By working with me or one of my associates on an individual basis and/or in a group, you will have emotional support and our collaborative connection while learning the concrete strategies you need in order to deal with the painful issues in your life and make your life more livable on a day to day basis.

-Dialectical Behavior Therapy was originally developed by Dr. Marsha Linehan, in 1993, to treat chronically suicidal patients with borderline personality disorder.
-DBT, which combines cognitive-behavioral therapy and the concepts of mindfulness and validation, is extraordinarily effective in the treatment of disorders in which the core problem is emotional dysregulation.
+Dialectical Behavior Therapy was originally developed by Dr. Marsha Linehan, in 1993, to treat chronically suicidal patients who were not benefiting enough from cognitive behavior therapy.
+DBT, which combines cognitive-behavioral therapy and the concepts of mindfulness, validation acceptance, is extraordinarily effective in the treatment of disorders in which the core problem is emotional dysregulation.
 In recent years, as its effectiveness with a wider range of populations has become apparent, DBT has been adapted to a wider range of situations.
-DBT is now being used in day treatment programs, private practices, prisons and hospitals.
-In addition to its traditional use with borderline personality disorder, DBT is now being used to treat eating disorders, bipolar disorder, complex post traumatic stress disorder, addictions, anxiety disorders, depression and any problem in which emotional regulation is a major treatment issue.
-DBT is now used with adolescents, teenagers, parents and families, as well as with the adult population for which it was originially developed.
+DBT is now being used in day treatment programs, private practices, prisons, and hospitals.
+In addition to its original use which was mostly with individuals diagnosed with borderline personality disorder, DBT is now being used to treat eating disorders, bipolar disorder, complex stress disorder, addictions, anxiety disorders, depression and any problem in which emotional regulation is a major treatment issue.
+DBT is now used with adolescents, teenagers, parents, and families, as well as with the adult population for which it was originally developed.
 Adaptations of the original model now make DBT more accessible to a wider range of clients and clinicians and for the treatment of a wider range of issues.